• [email protected]

 Day 15: Departure from Nepal

-On this final day, one of our representatives will escort you towards the International Airport in a private car/jeep as per your scheduled time.
+On this final day, one of our representatives will escort you to the International Airport in a private car/jeep as per your scheduled time.

 • Include: Breakfast | Private car for airport drop off